SpringRole/sv-us-docs/source/index.html.md

                 ]
             },
             {
-                "QuestionId": 4,
+                "question_id": 4,
-                "Question": "Which of these phone numbers have you ever used previously?", "QuestionType": "PhoneNumbers",
+                "question": "Which of these phone numbers have you ever used previously?", "question_type": "PhoneNumbers",
-                "Options": [
+                "options": [
                     {
                         "id": 1,
                         "option": "(917) 914-9870"